Flow Control: Don't let pressure regulators throw you a curve

-Minimizing droop, choked flow, and lockup in the real world
+Minimizing droop, choked flow, & lockup

 In an ideal world, you'd want the curve to be a flat line: No change in pressure no matter what the flow rate.
 In the real world, that's not possible.
 Each regulator has its limits.
 Remember, it's a pressure regulator, not a flow regulator.
 Flow is controlled by a valve or flow meter.
 When the flow rate gets high enough, the curve on the right side of the graph will start to slope downward.
 That's called "droop."

 If you operate a regulator in that zone, you'll get a relatively large pressure drop downstream.
 Go far enough to the right and you end up with "choked flow."
 That means the regulator is wide open and is no longer controlling pressure.

 At the far left of the graph, you'll see a similar change as the line comes down sharply and flattens out.
 That's called "seat-load drop" or "lockup," another area where the regulator has a hard time maintaining pressure.